Sebas Koula

-Sébastien "Sebas" Koula Tou (born 1 December 2004) is a professional footballer who plays as a goalkeeper for club Dunkerque.
-Born in France, he plays for the Burkina Faso national team.
+Sébastien "Sebas" Koula Tou (born 1 December 2004) is a professional footballer who plays as a goalkeeper for Championnat National 2 side Dijon B. Born in France, he plays for the Burkina Faso national team.

 Club career

 Koula began playing football locally in Strasbourg, going through the youth academies of Vauban Strasbourg, Schiltigheim, Strasbourg, Illzach Modenheim, and Bourg-Péronnas.
 He moved to Spain with Sabadell in 2022, and shortly after moved to Granollers on loan.
 On 22 August 2023, he returned to Sabadell and signed a professional contract with the club for one season.

 International career

 Koula was born in France and is of Burkinabé descent.
 He made the final squad for the Burkina Faso national team at the 2023 Africa Cup of Nations.
 He debuted with the Burkina Faso national team in a friendly 1–1 tie with Niger on 26 March 2024.